mongodb-industry-solutions/retail-unified-commerce/docs/setup/collections/README.md

   - `inventorySummary`: Embedded array with **only the essential inventory info per store**.

 > This *summary* is maintained in sync with the transactional `inventory` collection via an Atlas Trigger (real-time sync, no polling).
 You get:
+>
-> - A **write-optimized `inventory`** collection for ingesting updates.
+> - A **write-optimized **`` collection for ingesting updates.
-> - A **read-optimized `products`** collection, perfect for instant search, store filtering, and UI/API responses.
+> - A **read-optimized **`` collection, perfect for instant search, store filtering, and UI/API responses.

 #### **Why embed a summary?**

 - In retail, you **search by product, but act by local inventory** (availability, replenishment, etc).
 - Embedding a filtered summary for each store lets you:
+  - Query “products in stock near me” without joins/lookups.
   - Present store-level context in discovery flows.
   - Accelerate search with `$elemMatch` and targeted indexes.

-> **Scalability note:**
+> **Scalability note:**\
-> This model is proven efficient for up to ~50 stores per product and thousands of products—ideal for demos and mid-sized deployments.
+> This model is proven efficient for up to \~100 stores per product and thousands of products—ideal for demos and mid-sized deployments.
 If scaling to hundreds of stores per product, consider limiting the embedded summary to relevant stores or alternative patterns.

 #### **Pattern Used: Extended Reference Pattern**

 - [MongoDB Docs: Extended Reference Pattern](https://www.mongodb.com/blog/post/6-rules-of-thumb-for-mongodb-schema-design-part-1)
 - A materialized, always-fresh summary inside the read-optimized document, powered by triggers/change streams.
 - **Not** a pure reference (which would require runtime joins) nor full embedding (which would duplicate all inventory).

 ---

-### **`stores` Collection**
+### ``** Collection**

 - Stores geospatial metadata (`Point`), layout (sections/aisles/shelves), open hours, and time zone.
 - Enables: